Mathematics

 Web Site: http://www.math.du.edu

-The Department of Mathematics offers a bachelor of arts in mathematics, bachelor of arts in mathematics with concentration in finance and bachelor of science in mathematics.
+The Department of Mathematics offers a bachelor of arts in mathematics, bachelor of arts in mathematics with concentration in finance, bachelors of science in mathematics, and bachelor of science in mathematics with concentration in artificial intelligence.
 These programs provide a strong foundation in theoretical and applied mathematics with particular emphasis on the development of logical and analytical problem-solving skills.
 This major is often combined with a major or minor in natural sciences, computer science, business and related fields.
 It is an excellent preparation for graduate school in quantitative subjects.
-Math majors find jobs in academia, high-tech industry, financial industry and government agencies, with positions including research mathematician, applied mathematician, engineer, computer programmer, financial analyst, economist, actuary and teacher.
+Math majors find jobs in academia, high-tech industry, financial industry and government agencies, with positions including research mathematician, applied mathematician, engineer, data analyst, computer programmer, financial analyst, economist, actuary and teacher.

 Bachelor of Arts Major Requirements